Bonjour

 These strategic partnerships allow us to expand our offer and strengthen our expertise.

-Simon PITTMAN
+Simon Pittman

 Simon is Director of Seascape Analytics and Project Seascape and a Research Associate at the Oxford Seascape Ecology Lab, University of Oxford.
 He has been instrumental in building the foundations for the newly emerging field of seascape ecology and is the editor of the first book dedicated to the subject.